 - 2 strawberries

-- Remove the hull from your strawberries.
-Slice them about a quarter of an inch thick, lengthwise.
-Slice your apples as thinly as you can.
+- Remove hull from strawberries.
+Slice 1/4 inch thick, lengthwise.
+Slice apples as thinly as possible.
 You'll want 4 or so slices of each apple.

-- Spread the Nutella on one slice of bread and sprinkle with flax seeds.
-Press strawberries gently into the sandwich, then top with apple slices.
+- Spread Nutella on one slice of bread and sprinkle with flax and chia seeds.
+Press strawberries gently into sandwich, then top with apple slices.

 - Place the second slice of bread atop the first and cut the sandwich in half for easy eating.
 Garnish with another strawberry for fun, if you so choose.